unrealevil/jquery-idleTimeout-plus/README.md

 ---

 ### Lock Screen Content
-When providing custom content for the lock screen you must use certain classes and element ids to ensure proper function.
+When providing custom content for the lock screen you must use the following classes and element ids to ensure proper function:
-Additionally the display property for the primary parent element (`jitp-lock-display`) should be set to none: `style="display: none;"`.

 | Element Id or Class           | Element Type   | Description                                    |
 |:------------------------------|:---------------|:-----------------------------------------------|